Deformations of log terminal and semi log canonical singularities: Some background material on AC divisors

 which we also refer to as the trace map of $f$.
-It follows from \cite[VII Corollary 3.4 (TRA1))]{RD}, \cite[VII Corollary 3.4 (TRA4))]{RD} and \cite[VII Corollary 3.4 (c)]{RD} that we have the following properties. \begin{enumerate} \item The trace maps are compatible with the composition, that is, for proper morphisms $f: Y \to X$ and $g: Z \to Y$, we have the following commutative diagram.
+Then the following properties hold (see \cite[VII Corollary 3.4 (TRA1))]{RD}, \cite[VII Corollary 3.4 (TRA4))]{RD} and \cite[VII Corollary 3.4 (c)]{RD}). \begin{enumerate} \item Trace maps are compatible with composition, that is, if $f: Y \to X$ and $g: Z \to Y$ are proper morphisms, then the following diagram commutes.